 You will need details of the non-dependant(s) income to allow the local authority to calculate the second adult rebate.
 If the local authority thinks that you are trying to manipulate the council tax reduction scheme, it can treat a non-dependant’s income as if it was yours.

-If you think that you may qualify for a second adult rebate, you should apply for council tax reduction in the normal way.
-Find out more about how to apply for council tax reduction.
+If you think that you may qualify for a second adult rebate, you should claim council tax reduction in the normal way.
+Find out more about how to claim council tax reduction.